-Wintertime is notorious for poor driving conditions, so you need to choose wisely when picking a rental car to keep you and your passengers safe.
-Luckily, car rental services carry many options to fit your needs.
+Wintertime is notorious for poor driving conditions such as ice, rain, snow, and thick mud, so you need to choose wisely when picking a rental car to keep you and your passengers safe.
+Luckily, the best car rental services carry many options to fit your needs.
 Here's a look at the types of wintertime rental car choices and how one of the most important safety choices can affect your driving.

 Snowy, muddy, wintertime conditions seem to require big sport utility vehicles or SUVs.
 That's not necessarily true, though.
 If you want a vehicle that gets better gas mileage, there are several viable rental car options, such as crossovers.